CoronaNetDataScience/corona_index/README.md

 - `school`: School Restrictions
 - `mask`: Mask Policies

 The file `all_indices.csv` has all of the indices appended by row with an additional column `Index` to identify each index.
+If you do not want to bother with the Github repository, you can also download this file in CSV form from [this link]().

 ## Indicators